thetinkeringtypist/thetinkeringtypist/README.md

-### Welcome to my GitHub Page!
+# Welcome to my GitHub Page!

-Just here with projects that aren't *completely* embarassing.
-All of that stuff remains private.
-Hopefully those projects turn into something worth sharing someday.
+---

-Take a look around.
-Hopefully you find something useful... or something that makes you laugh.
-Whichever comes first.
+Here are some projects aren't *entirely* embarassing.
+Feel free to look around.
+It is my hope that you find something useful and/or entertaining.